 Sailors cast adrift in Atlantic

-Six sailors, including an Irish national, are adrift in a life raft in the North Atlantic after their rowing boat capsized, coastguards have said.
+Six sailors, five of them British and the other an Irish national, are adrift in a life raft in the North Atlantic after their rowing boat capsized, coastguards have said.

 The crew of the Sara G, which is taking part in the Atlantic Odyssey challenge to row from Morocco in north Africa to Barbados in the Caribbean, were 27 days into their journey when the 36ft vessel overturned at 11am on Monday, 520 miles from their destination.